 1) Failing to pay overtime or paying overtime incorrectly

 Under the FLSA, a non-exempt employee who works more than 40 hours per week is entitled to “time-and-a-half” of the regular rate of pay.
 Violations occur when employers fail to pay its employees for overtime earned or fail to pay its employees at the proper rate for over time.

 2) Failing to pay for “off the clock” work

 Employers are required to pay its employees for all hours worked if the employer allows such work to occur.
-Common violations occur when employers fail to pay for “off-the-clock” work such as balancing registers and cleaning pre-shift or post-shift or when an employer fails to pay employees, such as cleaning crews or technicians, for travel time during work between two or more work sites.
+Common violations occur when employers fail to pay for “off the clock” work such as balancing registers and cleaning pre-shift or post-shift or when an employer fails to pay employees, such as cleaning crews or technicians, for travel time during work between two or more work sites.
 Contact our Columbus off the clock work attorney.

 3) Illegal paycheck deductions

 Even though some deductions from an employee’s paycheck may be lawful, if those deductions cause that employee to be paid less than minimum wage, it is illegal.
 This means that deductions, such as those for broken equipment, tools, or other supplies, or as a form of “punishment” are illegal when they will result in the employee being paid less than minimum wage.